 Your companies pension fund

-Keeping your subscriptions informed of the change of address since they may have to contact you via the mail.
+Keep your subscriptions informed of the change of address since they may have to contact you via mail.
 If your pets are microchipped it's a good time to inform the vet of the change of address.

 Clubs e.g. sports teams or gyms